 - I visited in 2015, 2017, and 2020

 Summarized from Wikipedia here:

-The sea wall was built in 1931 to protect the beach from crashing waves, making it a favorite spot for divers, swimmers and families with children.
+The sea wall was built in 1931 to protect the beach from crashing waves, making it a favorite spot for divers, swimmers, and families with children.
 Before the “wave wall” was built, there was a shallow water area between a large rock and a mainland bluff called “Seal Rock Point.”
 The sea wall was built on top of several rocks, across the channel.
 It is topped by a paved walkway protected by railings.
-Local philanthropist Ellen Browning Scripps paid for the sea wall project in order to create a Children’s Pool, a place where children could play and swim that would be protected from the waves coming onshore.
+Local philanthropist Ellen Browning Scripps paid for the sea wall project to create a Children’s Pool, a place where children could play and swim that would be protected from the waves coming onshore.

-In September 1997 the city closed Children’s Pool to swimming because of “continuously high fecal coliform counts,” later confirmed to be caused by seal excrement.
-At that time a discussion began about whether the seals should be removed from the Children’s Pool beach.
+In September 1997, the city closed Children’s Pool to swimming because of “continuously high fecal coliform counts,” later confirmed to be caused by seal excrement.
+At that time, a discussion began about whether the seals should be removed from the Children’s Pool beach.
 In 2004 the NMFS said the matter was a local issue for the city to resolve and that the city can remove seals it considers a nuisance from the beach if it chooses to.
 As of late 2009, about 200 harbor seals were using the beach regularly.
 The seals have become a popular tourist attraction.

 Children’s Pool and the Seals